ZachariahSWS/ZachariahSWS.github.io/documents/industrial-mobilization-plan-1936.md

 ### 1. General.

-This bureau is an operating agency of the War Labor Adminis- tration.
-Its function is to collect and tabulate, primarily for the benefit of the employment service, all possible information regard- ing labor requirements both in war industries and in those essential to the welfare of the civilian population.
+This bureau is an operating agency of the War Labor Administration.
+Its function is to collect and tabulate, primarily for the benefit of the employment service, all possible information regarding labor requirements both in war industries and in those essential to the welfare of the civilian population.

-Labor requirements include the numbers by sex of unskilled and semiskilled workers and of skilled workers by occupational classi- fications, and the geographical distribution of such requirements.
+Labor requirements include the numbers by sex of unskilled and semiskilled workers and of skilled workers by occupational classifications, and the geographical distribution of such requirements.

 This bureau lists occupational classifications which require time for the training of the worker.
-Similarly, this bureau lists non- productive occupations, and those which either are not essential to the war effort or are of a nature which permits them to be performed equally well by women or by men outside the draft age.
-The pur- pose of this listing is to afford the maximum replacement of men by women and the relief of men from nonessential occupations for transfer to positions in essential industries.
+Similarly, this bureau lists non-productive occupations, and those which either are not essential to the war effort or are of a nature which permits them to be performed equally well by women or by men outside the draft age.
+The purpose of this listing is to afford the maximum replacement of men by women and the relief of men from nonessential occupations for transfer to positions in essential industries.

 The determination of labor requirements of specific occupational classifications, particularly those of the "key men" class, requires an understandable and uniform terminology of such occupations.